andreykurenkov/andreykurenkov.github.io/writing/_posts/2016-1-13-organizing-my-emails-with-a-neural-net.md

 print('Test accuracy:', score[1])
 {% endhighlight %}

-Before long that file will grow to be over 500 lines of code, but let's not get ahead of ourselves...
 As you can see, there are a whole bunch of parameters here, and it's hard to say if they are all correct.
 But let's just run with it and see what happens:

 	7221 train sequences